School Trips with Vancouver Mysteries!

 Exercise your students’ minds and bodies by playing a Vancouver Mysteries game.
 All of our games take place outdoors and cover 2-2.5 km.
 Our current record for the fastest game completed while still earning a perfect score was 52 minutes.
 Think your students can beat that?

 Are Your Students Up to the Challenge? – Absolutely!
 Vancouver Mysteries’ games offer an opportunity for students to use critical thinking and deductive reasoning skills during an outdoor activity.

 Elementary School Field Trips – Grade 7s – 11 and 12 year olds usually can solve most, if not all, of the puzzles along the route; but they may need some assistance here or there.

-Boy Scouts and Girl Guides – Our field trip price offer extends to Boy Scout groups and Girl Guide groups.
+Scouts Canada and Girl Guides – Our field trip price offer extends to Scouts Canada and Girl Guide groups.

 Day Camps – Please phone the Mystery Hotline to speak with the Experience Manager directly about incorporating a game into your scheduled activities.

 Choose a Date and Time that Works For You

 We can host groups of 2 t0 120 players with start times as early as 9:00am or as late as 7:00pm, seven days a week.

 Contact us with your date, time, and game and we will confirm your request.
 Once confirmed, a 50% deposit based on your estimated group size is required to secure your spot on our calendar.
 We ask you to confirm your numbers a few days before the game and then pay the balance.
 Paying by school cheque?
 Please contact us to make your payment arrangements, we are flexible.

 Contact us to book your game by phone: 1-778-707-1962